Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 Akira mixed shredded cabbage, lettuce, and arugula with a pair of tongs as he spoke.<br>
 “If we can combine more types of quantifiable data, then maybe we can model how emotions shift over time.”br> “In fact, the more ambiguous people <span class="uk-text-emphasis">think</span> emotions are, the more likely there's some underlying pattern.”<br>
-He paused, then added, “That’s the idea, anyway...”br> “Patterns, huh...
+He paused, then added, “That’s the idea, anyway...”<br>
+“Patterns, huh...
 So it all starts with theory, after all.”<br>
 Emiko transferred the blanched meat into ice water to cool.<br>
 “Put this on the salad, will you?”<br>